 BPC-16 Microball

-The downside to this head is that it is almost too small for its own good.
-The clamping force is not as high as the BP-18, and the clamp locking knob for securing your camera onto the head is not only tiny, but it also has very fine knurling on it which makes tightening it much harder than the considerably larger knob on the BP-18.
-I also found that the knob would get stuck easily in cold temperatures.
+The downside of this head is that it’s almost too small for its own good.
+The clamping force isn’t as strong as the BP-18’s, and the clamp locking knob for securing your camera is not only tiny but also has very fine knurling, which makes tightening it much harder than the larger knob on the BP-18.
+I also noticed that the knob would easily get stuck in cold temperatures.
+In almost every situation, I would recommend the simpler, cheaper BP-18 over the BPC-16.
+You can always add the Panning Clamp to the BP-18 anyway (see Frankenhead section further down the page), which is something I have been doing for years.

 BH-25